Lawry03/alx-low_level_programming/0x00-hello_world/README.md

-# "Hell, World" in C.
+# "Hello, World" in C.